shunliz/shunliz.github.io/_posts/2017-02-13-ten-year-old-googler-3.markdown

 We have briefly described most of the key software engineering practices used at Google.
 Of course Google is now a large and diverse organization, and some parts of the organization have different practices.
 But the practices described here are generally followed by most teams at Google.

-With so many different software engineering practices involved, and with so many other reasons for Google°Øs success that are not related to our software engineering practices, it is extremely difficult to give any quantitative or objective evidence connecting individual practices with improved outcomes.
+With so many different software engineering practices involved, and with so many other reasons for Google‚Äôs success that are not related to our software engineering practices, it is extremely difficult to give any quantitative or objective evidence connecting individual practices with improved outcomes.
 However, these practices are the ones that have stood the test of time at Google, where they have been subject to the collective subjective judgement of many thousands of excellent software engineers.

-For those in other organizations who are advocating for the use of a particular practice that happens to be described in this paper, perhaps it will help to say °∞it°Øs good enough for Google°±.
+For those in other organizations who are advocating for the use of a particular practice that happens to be described in this paper, perhaps it will help to say ‚Äúit‚Äôs good enough for Google‚Äù.

 # Acknowledgements